tulios/kafkajs/docs/Consuming.md

 ```

 Be aware that the `eachMessage` handler should not block for longer than the configured [session timeout](#options) or else the consumer will be removed from the group.
 If your workload involves very slow processing times for individual messages then you should either increase the session timeout or make periodic use of the `heartbeat` function exposed in the handler payload.
+The `pause` callback function is a convenience for `consumer.pause({ topic, partitions: [partition] })`.
+Depending on your use case, take care to throw an exception after pausing if you do not want the current message's offset resolved and committed (i.e. if you want to retry the message later).

 ## <a name="each-batch"></a> eachBatch